lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/bestPractice.rst

 difference being that the shading actuation signal will be mapped to an EMS variable (Shade_Signal) that can be used in an EMS program.

-To define the output of the FMU, we use:
+To define the input of the FMU, we use:

    .. code-block:: text